amunategui/amunategui.github.io/_posts/2014-10-22-binary-outcome-modeling.md

 <BR><BR>
 **Evaluate gbm model**

-There are two types of evaluation we can do here, ``raw`` or ``prob``. **Raw** gives you a class prediction, in our case ``yes`` and ``nope``, while **prob** gives you the probability on how sure the model is about its choice.
+There are two types of evaluation we can do here, ``raw`` or ``prob``. **Raw** gives you a class prediction, in our case ``yes`` and ``nope``, while **prob** gives you the probability on how sure the model is about it's choice.
 I always use **prob**, as I like to be in control of the threshold and also like to use <a href='https://www.kaggle.com/wiki/AreaUnderCurve' target='_blank'>AUC</a> score  which requires probabilities, not classes.
 There are situations where having class values can come in handy, such as with multinomial models where you're predicting more than two values.

 We now call the ``predict`` function and pass it our trained model and our testing data.
 Let's start by looking at class predictions and using the **caret** ``postResample`` function to get an accuracy score: